The Leadership of General George S. Patton During World War II

 Family Background and Education

-Early Career and the Importance of Discipline
+Early Career: Olympics, Mexico, and the Foundations of Discipline

-World War I: Baptism in Armored Warfare
+World War I: Baptism in Tank Warfare

 Leadership Style and Core Traits